 Somatic therapy & Addiction Treatment

 Somatic experiencing techniques focus on the sensory experiences of the present moment.
-Somatic therapy proved to be an effective treatment option for people who experienced trauma.
-However, it can also be used to relieve symptoms of substance abuse, stress, anxiety, depression, and chronic pain.
+Somatic therapy is proven to be an effective treatment option for people who have experienced trauma.
+Additionally, it can also be used to relieve symptoms of substance abuse, stress, anxiety, depression, and chronic pain.

 Most people struggling with addiction have a history of emotional loss, neglect or early childhood trauma.
 These life experiences usually operate on a subconscious level.
 However, a person may feel them as constant uneasiness, anxiety, and tension.
 It is a natural impulse to try to find a way to ease these feelings.
 Addictive behavior is actually an attempt to find balance and healing.

 Somatic therapy helps people recovering from addiction focus on the present moment and begin paying attention to their innermost thoughts and feelings.

 When a person is exposed to overwhelming stress, threat or injury, they develop a fixed and maladaptive procedural memory that interferes with the capacity of the nervous system to respond flexibly and appropriately.
 Trauma occurs when these implicit memories are not neutralized.
 The failure to restore flexible responsiveness is the basis for many of the dysfunctional and debilitating symptoms of trauma.